Improving User Interface Generation Models from Designer Feedback: Evaluation

 \subsubsection{Dataset Overview}

 In total, we collected 1460 annotations from twenty one designers, where one ``annotation'' refers to a single UI screenshot paired with all the feedback for that screen, \textit{e.g.,} multiple comments.
+One annotation maps to one preference pair for model training.

 Designers collected the most annotations using the ranking interface (1063), and designers, on average, were able to generate 4.8 rankings per minute.
 Designers collected the least annotations using the revision interface (64), on average requiring 3.45 minutes per revision.
 We expected this discrepancy in samples, since this condition required participants to attempt to fix UIs rather than just evaluate them.

 The sketching interface (181) led to more annotations than the commenting interface (152).
-We hypothesize this is because the commenting interface required designers to type longer text (87.1 characters on average) than the sketching interface (42.2 characters on average), since the designers needed to textually describe UI elements instead of being able to annotate the element directly on the image.
+We hypothesized this is because the commenting interface required designers to type longer text (87.1 characters on average) than the sketching interface (42.2 characters on average), since the designers needed to textually describe UI elements instead of being able to annotate the element directly on the image.
 Furthermore, the sketching interface generally led to more feedback (\textit{e.g.,} number of comments) per UI (2.7 on average) than the commenting interface (1.9 on average).
 Examining the annotations and comments, we found that comments from the sketching interface typically contained lower-level feedback about particular regions (\textit{e.g.,} ``make this text larger'') while the commenting interface typically contained higher-level feedback (\textit{e.g.,} ``the screen has poor information hierarchy'').